yaskovdev/blog/source/_drafts/2024-12-05-is-it-possible-to-write-complex-programs-in-push.md

 # How To Prove Turing Completeness?

-There are [three ways](https://iwriteiam.nl/Ha_bf_Turing.html) to prove that a language is Turing-complete:

-1. Show there is some mapping from each possible Turing machine to a program in the language.
-2. Show that there is a program in the language that emulates a Universal Turing Machine (think of it as a programmable Turing machine).
+One of [the ways](https://iwriteiam.nl/Ha_bf_Turing.html) to prove that a language is Turing-complete is to show that it can simulate a Universal Turing Machine.
-3. Show that the language is equivalent with (or a superset of) a language that is known to be Turing-complete.

-Let's try the third way: Instead of proving that Push is Turing-complete, let's try to find a Turing-complete language and prove the language to be Push-complete.

-Ideally, the language should either be very simple, or very similar to Push.
+We don't have to simulate a Universal Turing machine directly though.
+Instead, we can show that we can simulate a language X that, in turn, can simulate a Universal Turing machine.
+The language X, ideally, should either be simple or very similar to the language we are trying to prove Turing-complete.

 # Universal Register Machine

-One of the simplest [Turing-complete](http://brainfuck.org/urmutm.txt) languages I've found is the Universal Register Machine (URM).
+One of the simplest languages that can simulate a Universal Turing Machine is the Universal Register Machine (URM).

 The language maintains an array of registers.
 Each register can store an integer.
 The language has only five commands: